c2m2-asia/kathmandu/_posts/2020-05-06-business-needs.md

 {% maincolumn 'assets/img/charts/PreferredOutreachAssistanceDist.png' '' %}

 #### TAXES
 55% of businesses also reported that paying taxes will be a big burden for them by the next six months.
-Their preferred ways of loan repayments are
+Their preferred ways of tax repayments are
 {% maincolumn 'assets/img/charts/PreferredTaxAssistanceDist.png' '' %}

 42% of businesses prefer the amount of taxes to be reduced, whereas 29% of businesses think that direct VAT return is the best intervention for them.
 Businesses are not very keen on deferring taxes or just exemption of fine on taxes.